MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-compatibilityvector.md

 ---
-Description: 'References the compatibility info for a virtual machine (VM) (when run on a VM computer system) or a host (when run on a host computer system).' ms.assetid: 'A3DB75BF-91C8-444E-B273-25DF8A5BFA7B'
+Description: References the compatibility info for a virtual machine (VM) (when run on a VM computer system) or a host (when run on a host computer system). ms.assetid: A3DB75BF-91C8-444E-B273-25DF8A5BFA7B
-title: 'Msvm\_CompatibilityVector class'
+title: Msvm\_CompatibilityVector class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_CompatibilityVector class